jonathan-hurley/poker-mavens/README.md

 # Poker Mavens Assets & Supporting Files
 This repository contains scripts and asset files for Poker Mavens v6.x.

-The following is an abbreviate list of what kinds of statistics are calculate:
+The following is an abbreviated list of what kinds of statistics are calculated:
 - Site-wide statistics such as total number of hands, types of hands, winning hands, pocket pairs, etc
 - Player statistics such as the total winnings, profits, dealt hands, etc

+Asset files are also vailable in order to provide customization to your site.
+- Custom cards (in normal and bold font)
+  - Standard, faces-only, 4-color, etc
+- Fun avatars

 ## Prerequisites
 ### Logs